alchemyplatform/docs-openapi-specs/sdk/README.md

 Our goal is to use the Open API Specification to generate SDKs in other languages (Python, Go, etc..).

-We currently have 2 issues that affect SDk generation:
+We currently have 2 issues that affect SDK generation:

 - multiple OpenAPI specs
 - API key in path